 Corridors are not as dense as centers but also are located along good quality transit lines.
-They provide a place for densities that are somewhat higher than today and feature a high-quality pedestrian environment and convenient access to transit.
+An example of a present-day corridor are Beaverton-Hillsdale Highway or Macadam Avenue.
+They provide a place for densities that are somewhat higher than today and that are convenient to transit.
 Typical new developments would include rowhouses, duplexes, and one to three story office and retail buildings, and average 25 persons per acre.